 Would you like to save this recipe?

 Halwa originated in the Middle East.
-It is enjoyed by many cultures including Assyrians, Jews, Turks, and Indians from India.
+It is enjoyed by many cultures including Assyrians, Jews, Turks, and Indians.

-- I halved the original recipe found in my cookbook.
-If you want to make more, double the recipe.
+- I halved the original halwa recipe found in my cookbook to make a smaller batch, you can easily double the recipe.

 - The halwa should be approximately 1" thick.
 Use a pan that will allow you to achieve this thickness.
 If the pan is too large the halwa will not be thick enough.

-- If the halwa doesn't come out as thick as you'd like, just reheat it briefly in the same saucepan then add to a smaller pan or dish.
+- If this halwa recipe doesn't come out as thick as you'd like, just reheat it briefly in the same saucepan then pour into a smaller pan or dish.

 - Halwa is usually even darker in color.
 I used homemade Date Molasses that was not as dark as store-bought molasses.
 If you want the color to be darker, use this Date Molasses.